sourcegraph/handbook/content/departments/engineering/teams/core-services/managed-services/platform.md

 When using a private image registry within GCP, MSP will automatically provision the prerequisite permissions for MSP to access your images.

 > [!WARNING] More guidance coming soon!
+For now, refer to the [SAMS publishing pipeline infrastructure](https://sourcegraph.sourcegraph.com/github.com/sourcegraph/infrastructure@c755ada5fdbfecc287b11722841f21c39b381f73/-/blob/managed-services/sams-publishing-pipeline/main.tf) for an example on how to set up a private repository and a GitHub Actions workload identity.

 ### Creating and configuring infrastructure

-Refer to the [sourcegraph/managed-services README](https://github.com/sourcegraph/managed-services/blob/main/README.md) for all documentation for creating configuring MSP deployments and getting started with `sg msp`.
+Refer to the [sourcegraph/managed-services README](https://github.com/sourcegraph/managed-services/blob/main/README.md) for all documentation related to creating configuring MSP deployments and getting started with `sg msp`.